 Belgian endive has a delightful texture and flavor.
 As it is an artificially grown plant, it has fewer nutrients and active substances than other chicory varieties, including wild chicory.
 However, refined Western palates find the white endive more acceptable than different varieties.
 Belgian endive is 94.5 percent water.
 Proteins comprise 0.9 percent of its weight, which is significant since this is a fresh vegetable.

-As far as minerals are involved, it contains small amounts of calcium, phosphorus, magnesium, and iron.
+As far as minerals are concerned, they contain small amounts of calcium, phosphorus, magnesium, and iron.
 It is rich in potassium and contains trace elements of zinc, copper, and manganese.
 Belgian endives contain the same bitter substances in green chicory but in lower amounts.
 This is what gives it a slightly bitter taste.
 These substances act on the liver, increasing bile production (choleretic action) and facilitating gallbladder drainage (cholagogic action).
 It also serves as an aperitif and a tonic for the stomach and digestive functions.

 Belgian Endive Benefits